LeeHall-DevOps/eng114_devops/InterView prep/one-to-one-interview-questions.md

 - Virtual machines using Vagrant and Virtual box
 - Jenkins - Webhooks, testing, how Jenkins is used in CI/CD/CDE
 - Amazon Web Services including: Instances, networking, Auto-scaling, Virtual Private Clouds
-- Ansible - Creating, modifing and testing aws instances
+- Ansible - Creating, modifing and testing aws instances using YML format

 ## Why do you want to work for Sparta?
 ---